GlebGoodkovsky/simple_note_app/README.md

 1. Click the "Live Demo" link at the top of this page.
 2. Type a note into the text box.
 3. Click the "Add" button.
-4. Your note will instantly appear on the page below!
+4. Your note will instantly appear with "Edit" and "Delete" buttons.
+5. Click "Edit" to change your note's text, then click "Save".
+6. Click "Delete" to remove the note forever.

 ---
 ## A Note on the Learning Process